-The EGI Federated Clouds Task Usage Record is based on the OGF Usage Record format [R 4], and extends it where necessary.
-It defines the data elements, which resource providers should send to the central Cloud Accounting repository.
-These elements areThesese elements are as follows:
+The EGI Federated Clouds Task Usage Record defines the data elements, which resource providers should send to the central Cloud Accounting repository.
+Not all of the agreed elements are currently sent by the accounting clients.
+Those elements are marked with an X in the following table.
+Development work continues to implement all of the agreed elements.
+The usage record is as follows: